videokit-ai/videokit/README.md

 }
 ```

-> [!IMPORTANT]
-> VideoKit is still in alpha.
-As such, the C# API is expected to change a lot between releases.

 ## Retrieving your Access Key
 To use VideoKit, you will need to generate an access key.
 First, head over to [videokit.ai](https://videokit.ai) to create an account by logging in.
 Once you do, generate an access key: